 Local Development Scheme

-The Local Development Scheme (LDS) sets out our two-year project plan for the production of the Local Plan and other planning policy documents.
+The Local Development Scheme (LDS) sets out our project plan for the production of the Local Plan and other planning policy documents.
 It provides up-to-date information so that interested parties will know when they can participate in the plan-making process.

 This LDS includes: